 ETFs offers the benefit of diversification, since they track the performance of all 30 stocks in the index at once.
 ETFs are also cheaper to trade than mutual funds (another common way of investing in indices), which require investors to pay management fees to fund managers.
 You can invest in and trade ETFs in a variety of different ways, whether your investing goals are geared toward the short term or the long haul, as you can either hold your ETF long-term, or trade it for quicker profits.

 As with any asset, this form of investing comes with risk.
-Volatile market conditions, like the kind experienced in the first half of 2020, can shake up even blue-chip stocks like the ones contained in the Dow.
+Volatile market conditions can shake up even blue-chip stocks like the ones contained in the Dow.
 Get to know about ETFs before investing your money, then evaluate the prevailing condition of the stock market before taking the plunge.

 How do I trade Dow Jones index ETFs?